RickyFoots/Kyonin/Planet/Golarion/History/The Vast World Project.md

 - Fearing no stop to this plague, a gathering of world leaders came together to form a plan to combat this extinction event.
 Unfortunately, the best plan they could come up with was to gather the Simic Hybrids up and burn them alive.
 Trying to kill the virus and the host in one fell swoop.
 Using both magic and iron, the infected were gathered up and immolated, 1,000's were killed and what few remained retreated to the sea.

-- Even in the modern day, most Simic Hybrids are feared and shunned by society, but [[Planet/Golarion/Cities/Avalant-Aquos/People of Aquos/Priest Olovandrin]], of [[Planet/Golarion/Cities/Avalant-Aquos/Aquos]] is doing his best to gather what remains of the Simic people to start their life a new alongside the Triton people from the [[Elemental plane of Water]].
+- Even in the modern day, most Simic Hybrids are feared and shunned by society, but [[Priest Olovandrin]], of [[Aquos]] is doing his best to gather what remains of the Simic people to start their life a new alongside the Triton people from the [[Elemental plane of Water]].

 ---